beatrizpenalva/Burgerlicious/README.md

     - [x] increase or decrease the product quantity
     - [x] delete a product
     - [x] see the order's final price while the products are added or taken from the bag
-- [x] User can only send the order to the kitchen if all form fields has the necessary information
+- [x] User can only send the order to the kitchen if all form fields have the necessary information

 ##